IrinaBogatko95/wdio-testrail-reporter/README.md

 ## Precondition

 In TestRail:
- - Create new test suite with test cases, that you will be automate.
+ - Create a new test suite with test cases that you will automate.
  ![Adding a test suite](/images/test_cases.png)
- - Create new test run for each instance.
+ - Create a new test run for each run instance.
 For ex., if you run your tests on Chrome, Edge and Firefox browser, you have to add three runs for each.
   ![Adding a test suite](/images/test_runs.png)

-In solution:

 ## Usage
 Ensure that your testrail installation API is enabled and generate your API keys.
 See http://docs.gurock.com/